vanelnw/Microverse-Capstone1/README.md

 # Microverse-Capstone1

-For this repository, I've created html templates, styling and javascript files in order to built a Capstone project, which is an Medical Apointment website.
+In this repository, I've created html templates, styling and javascript files in order to built a Capstone project, which is an Medical Apointment website.

 ## Built With